ymirpl/blog-articles/What’s up in Vietnam.md

 > The representation of your object in memory depends what you intend to do with it, and context-sensitive representation is not a feature of OO design.
 _Laurie Voss_

 On the other hand, relational systems describe the set of truths related to each other.
-Although thanks to the 4th generation language – SQL – we can easily retrieve the facts hidden behind relations, it’s not the most efficient way to store the state of a collection of objects.
+Although thanks to the 4th generation language – DML – we can easily retrieve the facts hidden behind relations, it’s not the most efficient way to store the state of a collection of objects.

 ## How is it working under the hood?
 There are two patterns that ORM frameworks use: **Active Records** and **Data Mapper**.